wso2/docs-choreo-dev/en/docs/develop/manage-repository/connect-your-own-github-repository-to-choreo.md

 6. Select a GitHub account, a repository that includes the implementation, the relevant branch, and the build preset (i.e., **Ballerina** or **Dockerfile**).
 7. Enter the following values based on the preset you selected above:
     - **Ballerina** preset
         - **Path**: Enter a valid path relative to the root of your repository that points to the implementation of the REST API.
-If you have not designed and implemented your REST API yet, you can connect an empty repository or a sub-folder and proceed to create the component.
+If you have not designed and implemented your REST API yet, you can connect an empty GitHub repository or a sub-folder and proceed to create the component.

             !!! info
                 You can create a component by connecting an empty GitHub repository for the **Ballerina** preset.
 However, you can only deploy it after developing and pushing a Ballerina implementation for the relevant component type.